aperswal/IllumedMVP/README.md

 - Hospital data provided by the Centers for Medicare & Medicaid Services
 - Icons and components provided by Material-UI
 - Google Maps JavaScript API for address autocomplete and geocoding
-- Marketplace API for insurance plan data (to be implemented)
+- HealthCare.gov Marketplace API for insurance plan data